MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 In this task, you will recover the Inside Sales group, which was a Microsoft 365 group.
 You can recover a deleted group for all group types except for security groups, which are deleted permanently.
 In this task, you will use Windows PowerShell to recover the Inside Sales group that you previously deleted.
 To use Windows PowerShell to perform this task, you will use Microsoft Graph PowerShell, which you should have installed in the first lab in this course.

-Microsoft Graph PowerShell uses the Restore-MgDirectoryDeletedItem cmdlet to restore a recently deleted application, group, servicePrincipal, administrative unit, or user object from the deleted items "container".
-Deleted items will remain available to restore for up to 30 days.
-After 30 days, the items are permanently deleted.
+**IMPORTANT - Microsoft Graph PowerShell work around:** In a normal situation, you would use the Restore-MgDirectoryDeletedItem cmdlet to restore a recently deleted application, group, servicePrincipal, administrative unit, or user object from the deleted items "container" (deleted items will remain available to restore for up to 30 days; after 30 days, the items are permanently deleted).
+This cmdlet requires that you know the object ID of the item being restored.
+While you would normally use the Get-MgDirectoryDeletedItem cmdlet to display the list of deleted objects (along with their object IDs), at present this cmdlet is not returning any data.
+As a workaround, this task will invoke a direct REST API call by using the Invoke-MgGraphRequest cmdlet.

 For the purpose of this lab exercise, you will begin by importing the Microsoft.Graph.Identity.DirectoryManagement sub-module, which contains the cmdlets needed to restore a deleted group.
 You will then connect to this sub-module with Directory Read/Write permission, which is needed to recover a deleted group.

-1. If you’re not logged into LON-DC1 as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.
+1. If you’re not logged into LON-CL1 as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.

-2. If Windows PowerShell is still open from the previous exercise, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of Windows PowerShell just as you did before.
+2. If Windows PowerShell is still open from the previous lab exercise, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of Windows PowerShell just as you did before.
 Maximize your PowerShell window.

 3. In ther prior lab exercise, you installed Microsoft Graph PowerShell.
 You must now import the **Microsoft.Graph.Identity.DirectoryManagement** sub-module so that you can recover the deleted group.
 To do so, type the following command and then press Enter:  <br/>